ucan-wg/ucan-http-bearer-token/README.md

 ## 1.1 Cache Advantages

-The content addressing in the UCAN proofs (`prf`) field enforces immutibility of their content.
+The content addressing in the UCAN proofs (`prf`) field enforces immutability of their content.
 This makes it possible to:

 1. Break up the serialization of collections of UCAN chains
 2. Deduplicate UCAN proofs across requests

 In avoiding transferring the token with all dependencies with every request, the sender gains bandwidth efficiency while still being able to validate UCAN proofs that it has received before (either directly or via gossip with other providers).

-This nessesitates additional steps in the protocol to handle requesting further UCAN proofs, and signalling that the UCANs in a request have been cached.
+This necessitates additional steps in the protocol to handle requesting further UCAN proofs, and signalling that the UCANs in a request have been cached.

 ## 1.2 Bearer Tokens